modm-io/modm/README.md

 Use our virtual machine
 -----------------------

-We configured a [headless virtual machine][rca-vm] for VirtualBox, which is managed using Vagrant and contains all software required for compiling xpcc.
+We configured a [headless virtual machine][rca-vm] for VirtualBox (size: ~1.2GB), which is managed using Vagrant and contains all software required for compiling xpcc.

 If you do not want to install the compiler and build system tools on you computer, or you run a OS for which these tools are not available (Windows), you can install